Generating and Evaluating Explanations of Attended and Error-Inducing Input Regions for VQA Models: Explanation Generation

 The Justifying Module is conditioned on the input image features $H_m$, word2vec \cite{mikolov2013distributed} question features~\footnote{word2vec~\cite{mikolov2013distributed} features are averaged across all question words}, \bertattn\ weights $W$, and the model's answer logits.
 We encode the image using a convolution layer and a fully connected layer into a 96-dim vector.
 The question features, \bertattn\ weights and answer logits are each encoded to 96 dimension hidden vectors using two fully connected layers (96 neurons each).
 We concatenate the four 96-dim vectors to form a latent vector $h_j$ that describes the context needed to predict the correctness.

 We predict the \vqasystem's performance from the latent embedding $h_j$.
 We use a fully connected layer on $h_j$ followed by a sigmoid activation to output a binary probability for failure (output is 1 when VQA-System fails).
 Next, we use GradCAM \cite{selvaraju2017grad}, which uses gradients to highlight input regions that are important for a failure output.
 Specifically, we apply it to the logit of the failure predictor output to highlight regions in the image that contribute to the \inspector\ Module predicting \emph{Failure}.
 We use the gradient with respect to the image features $H_m$ to compute the Error Map.
+Note that this error map geenration requires \textbf{no extra labels} other than the VQA dataset labels used to train the VQA model.